Renekakpo/cookIt/README.md

 `git clone https://github.com/Renekakpo/CookIt.git`

 2. Open the project in Android Studio.
-3. Register for a free API key from the [Edamam Recipe API](https://developer.edamam.com/edamam-recipe-api) website.
+3. Register for a free API key from the [Spoonacular API](https://spoonacular.com/food-api) website.
 4. Replace the API key in the `gradle.properties` file:
 `COOKIT_API_KEY=YOUR_API_KEY_HERE`